kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ##### destIndex `Number`

 The new position of the column.
+The destination index should be calculated with regard to all columns, including the hidden ones.

 ##### column `Object`